-With reference to Note 21, "Equity Method Investments", and the joint venture company between us, Frontline and companies in the Traffigura Group, we issued a \$20 million guarantee in respect of the performance of our subsidiaries under a bunker supply arrangement with the joint venture.
-As of December 31, 2021, there are no exposures under this guarantee.
-In addition, should TFG Marine be required to provide a parent company guarantee to its bunker suppliers or finance providers then for any guarantee that is provided by Traffigura and becomes payable, we shall pay an amount equal to its equity proportion of that amount payable.
+With reference to Note 20, "Equity Method Investments", we issued a \$20 million guarantee in respect of the performance of our subsidiaries under a bunker supply arrangement with TFG Marine.
+In May 2022, we increased this guarantee under the bunker supply arrangement with TFG Marine from \$20 million to \$30 million.
+As of December 31, 2022, there are no exposures under this guarantee.
+In addition, should TFG Marine be required to provide a parent company guarantee to its bunker suppliers or finance providers then for any guarantee that is provided by Trafigura and becomes payable, we shall pay an amount equal to its equity proportion of that amount payable.
 The maximum liability under this guarantee is \$4.0 million.
-There are no amounts payable under this guarantee as of December 31, 2021.
+There are no amounts payable under this guarantee as of December 31, 2022.

-31. SUBSEQUENT EVENTS
+30. SUBSEQUENT EVENTS